Czech Traditional Restaurants

 U Maltézských Rytířů

 This restaurant on the ground floor and in the cellar of a charming house provides one of the friendliest and most reasonable home-cooked Czech meals in central Prague.
-The atmosphere makes you feel as if you’ve been invited into the family’s home for a cozy candlelit dinner.
+The atmosphere makes you feel as if you’ve been invited into the family’s home for a cosy candlelit dinner.

 Location: Prokopská 10, Lesser Town.
 Open: Mon-Sun 1pm-11pm.
 Rated: Moderate. website